jul/BAD-ASS/source/BAD.rst

 One page per realm, mostly one file for AAA, try to group objects related to one another.
 If you have avoided cyclic references, you normally have disjoints hierarchies  of object.

-ORM **abstracts interactions to database** as a results, you do not need to know for which SGBDR you are coding for.
-Since ORM had great successes with SGBDR noSQL ORM like pymongodb have almost the same interface.
+ORM **abstracts interactions to database** as a results, you do not need to know for which RDBMS you are coding for.
+Since ORM had great successes with RDBMS, NoSQL ORM like pymongodb have almost the same interface.

 .. warning:
     If it is not boring, your conceptual model is wrong.
 If you are a developper, begin to store your emails because you have a good probabity to be held responsible for the lack of competence of your hierarchy.
 Dont question your hierarchy too obviously, but be sure there are written trace of your questions.
 In worst case, remember only smart people know they are not smart, and therefore dare asks questions.
 In doubt : **don't guess**.
 You may even earn respect by asking smart questions.

 .. warning:
    If you modeled the DB and have experienced implementing it, developpers not mastering basic data type (especially strings, decimal, floats, and date) and there representations are legions they can misinterpret your model, and introduce very bad bugs and security holes now.
 Be sure your developper understand.
-You can assess if your model is still too complicated if you have questions that needs more 5 minutes of reflexion, and you can assess if a developper is a complete moron that needs to be fired if he does jump on all usual anti design pattern.
+You can assess if your model is still too complicated if you have questions that needs more 5 minutes of reflexion, and you can assess if a developper is a complete moron that needs to be fired if he does jump on all usual design antipattern.
 If a question if smart, say thanks, it has avoided you a conception bug.

 Authentication